China Describes Its Vision Of Government-Controlled Internet

 The paper released by the Chinese government also laid out the country's intent to reform global Internet regulation.
 It advocates for the U.N. to have more power over Internet policy worldwide, and for reforms at the Internet Corporation for Assigned Names and Numbers, a nonprofit organization that largely controls domain names online.

-In 2015, the U.S. government officially handed over oversight responsibilities for Internet domains to ICANN.
+In 2015, the U.S. government announced it was officially handing over oversight responsibilities for Internet domains to ICANN, and the transition officially took place last year.
 For years, governments and corporations have clashed over which domains — such as .com, .org, .pizza — should be allowed, and who should have access to them, as we've reported.

-Note: A previous version of this story incorrectly stated that the U.S. government officially handed over oversight responsibilities for Internet domains in 2015.
-In fact, the U.S. government announced the change in 2015 and officially handed over the responsibilities in 2016.